vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

   .. figure:: images/event-log-dialog.png
     :alt: Event log dialog

-  Another thing that is worth mentioning here is that whenever there are errors occurred.
-The Event log icon will keep tracked of the errors and display the error log number right on its icon:
+  Another thing that is worth mentioning here is the Event log icon will display the error log's count on the icon

   .. figure:: images/event-log-notification.png
     :alt: Event log notification